Logo What's After the Movie

 What significant life event occurs for Steven before he departs for Vietnam?

-Discover the awards and nominations received by The Deer Hunter.
-Explore the history of The Deer Hunter and its cast and crew.
+Discover all the awards and nominations received by The Deer Hunter, from Oscars to film festival honors.
+Learn how The Deer Hunter and its cast and crew have been recognized by critics and the industry alike.

 33rd British Academy Film Awards 1980